Trade Forex Trading

 Currencies are traded and transacted in pairs of two e.g. EUR USD

-Major currency pairs have a combination of the USD and one other major currency (EUR, JPY, GBP, CHF).
+Major currency pairings consist of the USD paired against one of the other principal currencies (EUR, JPY, GBP, or CHF).

 The 4 major currency pairs or the big four in fx are: